ryan-mcclue/musings/wc-experiment.md

 could we gather things up in a prepass, i.e. outside of loop? if allocating memory each cycle that's game over for performance. do we actually have to perform the same action to get the same result, e.g. a full raycast is not necessary, just segment on grid
-O(n·m) is multiplicative, not linear O(n). big oh is just indication of how it scales. could be less given some input threshold now, once code reduced, look at minimising number of ops
+O(n·m) is multiplicative, not linear O(n).
+big oh is just indication of how it scales. could be less given some input threshold (big oh ignores constants, hence looking at aymptotic behaviour, i.e. limiting behaviour) now, once code reduced, look at minimising number of ops

 cpu front end is figuring out what work it has to do, i.e. instruction decoding